Lego Super Heroes: Lego DC Batman: Family Matters (2019)

 Lego DC Batman: Family Matters is an animated film.
 It premiered at San Diego Comic-Con on July 21, 2019, and was released on DVD, Blu-ray, and Digital on August 20.
 It is the ninth Lego DC Comics film.
 The DVD release includes a free 84-piece Lego set.

 The voice cast consists of Troy Baker as Batman, Steve Blum as Scarecrow, Zach Callison as Billy Batson, Cam Clarke as Brother Eye and Batcomputer, Will Friedle as Nightwing, Ralph Garman as the Wizard, Tom Kenny as Commissioner Gordon and Penguin, Christian Lanz as Two-Face, Scott Menville as Robin, Nolan North as Alfred Pennyworth and Killer Croc, André Sogliuzzo as Riddler, Jason Spisak as Red Hood, Alyson Stoner as Batgirl, Tara Strong as Batwoman, and Fred Tatasciore as Solomon Grundy.

 The film received positive reviews, with praise for the humor and action, although the consumerism was criticized.

 Lego DC Shazam!
 Magic and Monsters (2020)

 Lego DC Shazam!
 Magic and Monsters is an animated film.
-It is was released on digital on April 28, 2020, and on Blu-ray and DVD on June 16.
+It was released on digital on April 28, 2020, and on Blu-ray and DVD on June 16.

 The voice cast consists of Sean Astin as Shazam, Dee Bradley Baker as Doctor Sivana, a Crocodile-Man, and Jeepers, Troy Baker as Batman and Carmine Falcone, Zach Callison as Billy Batson, Grey DeLisle as Wonder Woman and Lois Lane, Greg Ellis as Mister Mind, Ralph Garman as the Wizard, Jennifer Hale as Mary Batson and L.N.
 Ambassador, Tom Kenny as Penguin and Perry White, Cristina Milizia as Green Lantern, Nolan North as Superman and Alfred Pennyworth, Fred Tatasciore as Lobo and Oom, James Arnold Taylor as Flash and Dummy, and Imari Williams as Black Adam.

 The film received positive reviews from critics, with praise for the humor and action.